-While the 401(k) is supposed to be a retirement plan, there are ways to get your money out while you're still working.
+While the 401(k) was designed as a retirement plan, there are ways to get your money out while you're still working.
 Some plans let you borrow money from your account for anything you want, including buying a car.
-Before taking a loan from your 401(k), make sure you understand the repayment terms, because a badly handled loan can seriously derail your retirement plan.
+Before taking a loan from your 401(k), make sure you understand the repayment terms.
+A badly handled loan can seriously derail your retirement plan and have tax consequences.

 401(k) Loan Advantages

 A 401(k) car loan has several advantages over other types of debt.
 You don't need to pass a credit check to borrow from your 401(k), so you are guaranteed to get the money.
 A 401(k) loan also generally charges a lower interest rate than a regular car loan.

 Lastly, you are paying your loan back to yourself.
 Both the interest and principal payments go back into your 401(k), so you'll have access to this money in the future.
 You're financing the car purchase yourself and not relying on a creditor, so you get the interest rather than a bank or your 401(k) plan administrator.